Last updated April 2018.

-I’ve given a few talks (mostly about WordPress) in recent months and years, but I haven’t blogged about them in the past.
-Here’s a list of the talks I’ve given and links to the video recordings and slides when they’re available.
+Here’s a list of the various talks (mostly WordPress) that I’ve given in the past, and links to the video recordings and slides when they’re available.

 A Deep Dive into the Roles and Capabilities API